lmjpg/TinyChess/README.md

 # TinyChess
-TinyChess is a simple chess board.
+TinyChess is a simple chess game.

 ## Running
 ```